 U.S. confirms Boeing 737 MAX certification flights could start Monday

-WASHINGTON, June 28 (Reuters) - The Federal Aviation Administration (FAA) confirmed Sunday it had approved key certification test flights for the grounded Boeing 737 MAX that could begin as soon Monday.
+WASHINGTON (Reuters) - The Federal Aviation Administration (FAA) confirmed Sunday it had approved key certification test flights for the grounded Boeing <BA.N> 737 MAX that could begin as soon Monday.

 In an email to Congress, the FAA said its Type Inspection Authorization (TIA) Board completed its review "clearing the way for flight certification testing to begin.
 Flights with FAA test pilots could begin as early as tomorrow, evaluating Boeing’s proposed changes to the automated flight control system on the 737 MAX."